TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-jdbc"></a>
-### How to connect using JDBC driver
+### How to Connect using JDBC Driver

 You can connect to and execute queries against SnappyData cluster using JDBC driver.
 The connection URL typically points to one of the locators.
-The locator will pass the information of all available servers based on which the driver automatically connects to one of the servers.
+The locator passes the information of all available servers based on which the driver automatically connects to one of the servers.

-In order to connect to the SnappyData cluster using JDBC, use URL of the form `jdbc:snappydata://locatorHostName:locatorClientPort/`
+**To connect to the SnappyData cluster**: Using JDBC, use URL of the form `jdbc:snappydata://locatorHostName:locatorClientPort/`

-**Code Example:**
+**Code Example: Connect to a SnappyData cluster using JDBC on default client port**

-The code snippet shows how to connect to a SnappyData cluster using JDBC on default clietnt port 1527.
-The complete source code of the example is at [JDBCExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCExample.scala)
+The code snippet shows how to connect to a SnappyData cluster using JDBC on default client port 1527.
+The complete source code of the example is located at [JDBCExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCExample.scala)
 ```
 val url: String = s"jdbc:snappydata://localhost:1527/"
 val conn1 = DriverManager.getConnection(url)